Uniform parameterization of subanalytic sets and diophantine applications: Introduction

 {\bf Note.\/} As this paper was being finalised, the arXiv preprints \cite{BN1}, \cite{BN2} appeared.
 There is some similarity in the methods used there and the complex analytic approach here.
-There seems to be no inclusion in either direction in the parameterisation results nor in the diophantine applications; the diophantine result of \cite{BN2} deals with sets of arbitrary dimension but in a smaller structure.
+There seems to be no inclusion in either direction in the parameterization results nor in the diophantine applications; the diophantine result of \cite{BN2} deals with sets of arbitrary dimension but in a smaller reduct of $\R_{an}$.